Carlton Elliott

-Carlton Elliott (November 12, 1927 – July 18, 2005) was a defensive end in the National Football League.
+Carlton Elliott (November 12, 1927 – July 18, 2005) was a defensive end in the National Football League (NFL).

 Biography

-Elliott was born Carlton Batt Elliott Jr. on November 12, 1927 in Laurel, Delaware.
+Elliott was born Carlton Batt Elliott Jr. on November 12, 1927, in Laurel, Delaware.

 Career

-Elliott was drafted by the Green Bay Packers in the thirteenth round of the 1950 NFL Draft and played four seasons with the team.
+Elliott was drafted by the Green Bay Packers in the thirteenth round of the 1950 NFL draft and played four seasons with the team.
 He played at the collegiate level at the University of Virginia.